German submarine U-233

 German submarine U-233 was a Type XB U-boat of Nazi Germany's Kriegsmarine during World War II.

 She was laid down on 15 August 1941, launched on 8 May 1943 and commissioned on 22 September of the same year.
 U-233 was commanded throughout her career by Oberleutnant zur See Hans Steen.

 Service history

 U-233 was assigned to the 4th U-boat Flotilla for training on 22 September 1943 and to the 12th U-boat Flotilla on 1 June 1944 for active service.

 Her first and only patrol commenced on 27 May 1944 when she departed Kiel to lay mines off Halifax.

 Fate

-On 5 July 1944 U-233 was intercepted by ships of the USS Card (CVE-11) hunter-killer group.
+On 5 July 1944 U-233 was intercepted by ships of the USS Card (CVE-11) hunter-killer group near Halifax.
 She was identified by sonar, depth-charged to the surface and fired on by USS Baker (DE-190), before being rammed and sunk by USS Thomas (DE-102).

 32 of her crew were killed in the action, 29 others being rescued by the escorts.
+Five of the crew were already dead, when the submarine was rammed.
 Steen was also picked up, but died of wounds the next day.